skip to Main Content

 Find the Right Location

-Once you have chosen the right size, the next step is to find the right location.
-Ideally, you should place the dehumidifier in a central location, away from walls and other obstructions.
-This will allow it to work more efficiently and remove moisture from the entire room.
-Any whole house dehumidifiers should be installed by a licensed contractor so they can determine the ideal location for your house and install a vapor barrier.
+Once you have chosen the right size, the next step is to choose the right location.
+It is best to place the dehumidifier in a central location, away from walls and other obstructions allowing the unit to work more efficiently and remove the most amount of moisture from the room.
+To ensure that the unit works correctly and efficiently, the whole house dehumidifier should be installed by a licensed contractor.
+They are skilled in determining the ideal location for your house and will also typically install a vapor barrier.

 Plug it in

 After finding the right location, the next step is to plug in the dehumidifier.
-Portable dehumidifiers come with a power cord that can be plugged into a standard electrical outlet.
-Make sure that the cord is not kinked or tangled, as this can damage the cord and reduce the efficiency of the dehumidifier.
+Portable dehumidifiers come with a 3 prong power cord that can be plugged into a standard electrical outlet.
+Make sure that the cord is not kinked or tangled, as this can damage the cord, reduce the efficiency of the unit and possibly cause a fire.
 If you are having a whole house dehumidifier installed, your HVAC contractor will place it in an ideal location close to a power source and connect it to power for you.

 Set the Humidity Level

 The final step in installing a dehumidifier is to set the humidity level.
 Most dehumidifiers come with a built-in humidistat that allows you to set the desired level of humidity.
-The recommended humidity level is between 30% and 50%.
-Setting the humidity level too low can cause the air to become too dry, which can lead to other problems, such as dry skin and static electricity.
+The ideal humidity level is between 30% and 50% according to saveonenergy.ca.
+Setting the humidity level too low can cause the air to become too dry, which can lead to other problems, such as dry skin and static electricity and higher humidity can cause the problems we discussed early.

 In Conclusion

-In conclusion, a dehumidifier is an essential appliance for anyone looking to improve the air quality in their home.
-It can help prevent health problems, protect your home from water damage, and reduce energy costs.
+In conclusion, a dehumidifier is essential for anyone looking to improve the air quality in their home.
+It can beneficial to prevent health problems, protect your home from water damage, and reduce energy costs.
 Installing a dehumidifier is a straightforward process that involves choosing the right size, finding the right location, plugging it in, and setting the humidity level.
 Anyone that lives in a humid climate should consider installing a dehumidifier.

 Brochures PDF